 The university and the law school require official score reports of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) before admitting an applicant whose primary language is not English.
 The minimum score required is 100 on the TOEFL Internet-based test, 600 on the TOEFL paper-based test, or 7.0 on the IELTS.
 For further details on the English language requirement, including how to request a waiver, please go to the Application Checklist page.

-Berkeley does not have a minimum GPA requirement for LL.M. applications, and we do not require or accept the LSAT or GRE.
+Berkeley Law does not have a minimum GPA requirement or a work requirement for LL.M. applications.
+We do not require or accept the LSAT or GRE.
 In evaluating LL.M. applicants, substantial consideration is given to grades and English language exam scores.
 We also consider personal statements, letters of recommendation, legal experience, and other significant professional achievements.

 Application for Admission